Home | Contact Me

 Despite severe arthritis, Josefina was marvelously adept at making exquisite things, and finished making the last of these ornaments on the plane returning from a trip to Europe the night before our club's party!

 Here, my finished Josefina tree is displayed in a glass dome on a bookshelf, along with some gift-filled wagons.
 The Santa on the right has gifts in his pack, and the little toy box is a Hallmark ornament filled with tiny toys.
 That lamp is actually very small; it was a gift one Christmas from my young nephew, Andy.
+(Since these pictures were taken, all these items have appeared in different places throughout our house each holiday season.)

 This little wagon is about three inches long, and has been placed in many spots in my living room over the years.
 It is filled with inexpensive little toys and now parks by the Josefina tree.